Conformal field theory for annulus SLE: partition functions and martingale-observables: Introduction

-We apply the method of screening to find an explicit solution to Lawler and Zhan's null vector equation for each $\kappa$ in the chordal case and to construct a class of $\SLE(\kappa,\Lambda)$ martingale-observables associated with this solution.
-If $\kappa > 4,$ we can deform a Pochhammer contour in the method of screening so that the solution can be represented in terms of Euler type integral.
-In the case $\kappa \le 4,$ we perform a proper analysis on an analytic continuation (with respect to $\kappa$) of the Pochhammer contour integral to obtain a non-trivial real-valued solution.
-We remark that in \cite{MR3334276}, Zhan described a solution in the crossing case with $\kappa \le 4$ in terms of the Feynman-Kac formula.
+However, the correlation function $Z_{\bfs\beta}:=\E\,\Psi_{\bfs\beta}$ of this type of $\SLE(\kappa,\Lambda)$ with one force point does not satisfies the null-vector equation (see \eqref{Lawler Zhan null} in Subsection~\ref{Main result sub}) for the reversible annulus SLE partition function (introduced in \cite{MR3334276}) unless $\kappa=4$.
+To find explicit solutions to the null-vector equation of this type for generic $\kappa>0$ and construct a class of $\SLE(\kappa,\Lambda)$ martingale-observables associated with these solutions, we apply the \emph{method of screening} (also known as the \emph{Coulomb gas} or \emph{Dotsenko-Fateev} integrals).
+If $\kappa > 4$, we can deform a Pochhammer contour in this methodology so that the solution can be represented in terms of the Euler type integral.
+In the case $\kappa \le 4$, we perform proper analysis on an analytic continuation (with respect to $\kappa$) of the Pochhammer contour integral to obtain a non-trivial real-valued solution.

+Beyond the method of screening, we present further constructions of SLE martingale-observables, which include the implementations of non-atomic background charges and the use of periodization (or chiral bosonization) of conformal fields.
+These methods allow us to construct martingale-observables for continuum interface curves in statistical physics such as discrete GFF, loop-erased random walk, and critical Ising interfaces.
+Moreover, we derive some geometric properties such as hitting/left passage probabilities of certain annulus SLEs.